Zcl1aX/nuclei-nmap-dashboard/README.md

 2. **Parse Nmap XML output and Nuclei scan**

-Run the `nmap-to-sqlite.py` script to parse your Nmap XML output and store the data in an SQLite database and run `nuclei-to-sqlite.py` to scan and parse nuclei scan data:
+Run the `auto_scan.py` script to scan NMAP and parse your Nmap XML output and store the data in an SQLite database and run `nuclei-to-sqlite.py` to scan and parse nuclei scan data:

 ```
 cd nuclei-nmap-dashboard/data/
-python nmap-to-sqlite.py nmap_output.xml
+python auto_scan.py
 python nuclei-to-sqlite.py
 ```